-Suggested Elective (If necessary) A total of 73.0 credit hours are needed before entering the Bachelor of Science in Medical Imaging Technology Program.
+Suggested Elective (If necessary) A total of 88.0 credit hours are needed before entering the Bachelor of Science in Medical Imaging Technology Program; 74 credit hours for those entering the ultrasound track.
 It is unlikely that a student applying to this program will need any elective credits.
-Courses from a university based radiography program and special credit awarded by credential/ experience will be used to meet the minimum hour's requirement.
-Students need a total of 122-133.0 credit hours, depending on major track, for graduation.
+Courses from a university based radiography program and special credit awarded by credential/experience will be used to meet the minimum hour's requirement.